odhondt/eo_tools/README.md

 - This project was originally forked from: https://github.com/eo2cube/s1_processor/, however since 99% of the code is now original, I have detached the fork.
 - Visualization functions are using TiTiler https://developmentseed.org/titiler/
-- Product discovery and download are using EODAG https://github.com/CS-SI/eodag
+- Full-product discovery and download use EODAG https://github.com/CS-SI/eodag
+- Sentinel-1 partial-product discovery and download use the Copernicus Data Space Ecosystem STAC and S3 services